AngelJA/nvidia-docker/README.md

-# Installing nvidia-docker 1.0.1 on Ubuntu Artful (17.10)
+# Installing nvidia-docker 1.0.1 on Bionic (18.04)
+## Note: nvidia-docker 1 is not supported on versions after Xenial
 ## Motivation
 As of 1/31/18 running OpenGL apps inside a container using nvidia-docker2 is not supported: [https://github.com/NVIDIA/nvidia-docker/issues/534](https://github.com/NVIDIA/nvidia-docker/issues/534)

+(this may be possible but requires changing images: https://github.com/NVIDIA/nvidia-docker/issues/136#issuecomment-398593070)

 And, using nvidia's pre-built deb of 1.0.1-1 raises an error because of dependency problems.
 ```sh